The Importance of GTINs in Your Product Feed

 That’s all good and dandy - who wouldn’t want opportunities and performance increases like the ones mentioned above?
 So, next step is to locate the information and ensure it is included in your feed.
 But there are a few different ways to do this.

-If you are a reseller of branded products, the GTINs already exist and you will likely be able to obtain them from your supplier.
-This will allow you to update your products in your CMS, PIM or wherever you have your product information.
+If you are a reseller of branded products, the GTINs already exist, and you will likely be able to obtain them from your supplier.
+This will allow you to update your products in your CMS, PIM, or wherever you have your product information.

 If you're the producer and need to add GTINs to your own products, you can simply buy them from GS1 in either bundles or individually.
 After the transaction, they will email the GTINs to you.